The Best Cheap Eats In Copenhagen, Denmark

-8. YourLocal App
+15. YourLocal App

-With a mission to “Fight food waste and support local shops”, YourLocal notifies users about eco-friendly last-minute deals whenever a shop has food leftover.
+With a mission to “Fight food waste and support local shops,” YourLocal notifies users about eco-friendly last-minute deals whenever a shop has food leftover.

-According to Anne – a user of this app
+According to Anne – a user of this app.

-“The advantage of this app over the TGTG app is, that you don’t have to wait until late to pick up your food as some participants in YourLocal are normal supermarkets like IRMA.
+“The advantage of this app over the TGTG app is that you don’t have to wait until late to pick up your food as some participants in YourLocal are standard supermarkets like IRMA.

-9. Supermarket take-away food
+16. Supermarket takeaway food

 However, Netto is the most popular one.
 It’s everywhere in Copenhagen and opens until late at night (10 pm or 11 pm, some even open 24 hours).

-10. Fast food chains: Burger King, McDonald’s
+17. Fast food chains: Burger King, McDonald’s

-Some fast-food chains in Copenhagen such as Burger King, McDonald’s, and the price starts from 20 DKK.
+Some fast-food chains in Copenhagen, such as Burger King and McDonald’s, start from 20 DKK.
 I usually eat there after a late night, as they open 24 hours.

-11. Copenhagen Business School
+18. Copenhagen Business School